 Where to Stay

 If you’re looking for a closer city outside the park you can find hotels in Empire or Glen Arbor.
-There are several state parks, and private campgrounds in the area.
-Rent a Fifth Wheel RV for your next camping adventure, or bring a tent.
+There are several state parks and private campgrounds in the area.
+Rent a Fifth Wheel RV for your adventure or bring a tent.
 You’ll also find rustic cabins in some state parks.